-I’m excited to write my little wedding series for you all!
-It was the happiest and most memorable day of my existence.
+I’m excited and nervous to write my little wedding series for you all!
+It was the happiest and most memorable day of my life.
+I know everyone says that, but it really was.
 I married the love of my life, my soulmate and my best friend.
 We’ve been through a lot in the 4 years we have been together, more than most will ever go through in their entire lives.

 ♡ Set Backs? ♡